mattip/numpy/doc/source/reference/random/extending.rst

   } brng_t;

 which provides 5 pointers.
-The first is an opaque pointer to the data structure used by the basic RNG.
+The first is an opaque pointer to the data structure used by the bit generator.
 The next three are function pointers which return the next 64- and 32-bit unsigned integers, the next random double and the next raw value.
 This final function is used for testing and so can be set to the next 64-bit unsigned integer function if not needed.
 Functions inside